-Researchers and conservation biologist is considering the potential of resurrecting already extinct species from seeds in herbarium collections.
+Conservation scientists are exploring the potential of resurrecting extinct species and populations from seeds in herbarium collections.
 Some archeological date palm seeds have been able to germinate after 2000 years, but generally seeds are better preserved in NTBG’s Seed Bank.
-NTBG researchers are evaluating the herbarium collections of Hawaii´s more than 250 species having less than 50 individuals left in the wild such as this Dellisea kauaiensis, to know if any or how many herbarium specimens contain mature seeds.
-Seeds that could potentially be used for propagation trials.
+NTBG researchers have tested the germination success of seeds from herbarium collections of Kauai´s 81 species having less than 50 individuals left in the wild such as this Dellisea kauaiensis.

 In 2009, a new species, Stenogyne kauaulaensis (Lamiaceae) from Maui, was discovered by NTBG´s Ken Wood and Hank Oppenheimer from University of Hawaii´s Plant Extinction Prevention Program.
 The new species was only known from 15 individuals and is Critically Endangered, but successfully cultivated for conservation.
 While the Type specimen is housed in NTBG’s herbarium (PTBG), this beautiful art work by Wendy Hollender was used to illustrate the scientific publication of the new species.